 Types of Federal Assistance

-NIFA publishes requests for applications (RFA) to solicit grants designed to address relevant program objectives.
+NIFA publishes requests for applications (RFA) to solicit grant proposals designed to address relevant program objectives.
 RFAs provide instructions on how to apply as well as information about program purpose, eligibility, administrative and regulatory rules, and evaluation criteria.
 The RFA also informs stakeholders how to submit input to identify priorities for subsequent relevant RFAs.

 Open RFAs may be viewed on the NIFA website as well as on the government-wide Grants.gov website.
 For notification of RFA release, potential applicants may sign up either on Grants.gov or on the NIFA website.
 Press releases, published on the NIFA website, often inform prospective applicants about a new grant program.